 For children enrolled in schools that have a health center, they can receive a number of services from the school health center.
-Your child will still be assigned to a PCP for the following:
+Your child will still be assigned to a PCP.
+Services include:

 - Office visits and treatment for acute or urgent physical illness, including needed medicine;

 - Follow-up to EPSDT visits when needed; and

 - Self-referred family planning services.